FranJF/FranJF/README.md

 # 💫 About Me:
-🔭 I’m currently working on Python and Django.<br>🌱 I’m currently learning Rust and exercising algorithms.
+🔭 I’m currently working with Python and Django.<br>🌱 I’m currently learning Rust and exercising algorithms.

 ## 🌐 Socials: